BIRDSgroup/DDI/DDI Pipeline /README.md

 Running the DDI pipeline on the sample cohorts would output:

 1. "A", "B", "C", and "E" as main effect variables.
-2. "A", "B", and "C" ad interaction effect variables.
+2. "A", "B", and "C" as interaction effect variables.
 3. **MI_FUNCTION_OUTPUT.csv** generated for this example is provided in [Example_output](Example_output).

 Please refer to **Step_2a_and_2b_help.md** for more details.